 Why OCD thoughts feel real

-Everyone has intrusive thoughts and our thoughts are quite random and meaningless.
+Everyone has intrusive thoughts and our thoughts can be quite random and meaningless.
 The difference between Sally and someone who doesn’t have OCD is the level of engagement with the intrusive thought(s).

 So how do I know if the thoughts are real or not?
 Well, if they were real and you wanted to harm yourself or others, for example, you may feel pleasure from the thought of it.
 Most people with OCD are distressed or disturbed by their intrusive thoughts.
-This means that the individual’s values actually do not align with the thoughts and that perhaps this is why the individual goes through so many efforts to avoid having the thoughts again.
-This level of engagement with the intrusive thoughts actually keeps the thoughts alive and coming back.
+This means that the individual’s values actually do not align with the thoughts and this is why the individual goes through so many efforts to avoid having the thoughts again.
+However, this level of engagement with the intrusive thoughts actually keeps the thoughts active and frequent.

 Our thoughts are random and don't have much meaning to them.
 Sometimes our thoughts are disturbing and it can be difficult to remember that we get to choose what thoughts we pay attention to.